 I always recommend starting your twins off by putting them in a shared room.
 There is a lot of research that shows twins sleep better in the same room as opposed to separate rooms.
-Now this is a personal choice but it is completely safe to have your babies sleeping in the same room and can actually help get your twins on a consistent sleep pattern and align their sleep cycles.
+Now this is a personal choice, but it is completely safe to have your babies sleeping in the same room and can actually help get your twins on a consistent sleep pattern and align their sleep cycles.

 From the beginning, try to work to get your twins on a consistent sleep schedule.
-If your twins were born early, you’ll want to align their schedule off their adjusted age.
+If your twins were born early, you’ll want to align their schedule to their adjusted age.
 Adjusted age is calculated by actual age in weeks – week premature = adjusted age.
-Newborns can really only stay awake between 30-45 minutes which is just enough for a feed, diaper change and back to sleep.
-Sticking to a sleep schedule for your twins will really help ensure they aren’t getting overtired!
+Newborns can really only stay awake between 30-45 minutes which is just enough for a feed, diaper change, and back to sleep.
+Sticking to a good sleep schedule for your twins will really help ensure they aren’t getting overtired!
 If you aren’t sure if your twins are tired, watch out for some of the common sleepy signs; rubbing eyes, ear pulling, fussing, staring off into space.
-These are signs that it’s time to put your baby to sleep!
+These are signs that it’s time to put your baby to bed!

 Sleep Training Twins

-When you start sleep training, you want to pick a sleep training method, this method is what you will use to address your twins when they wake up early from a nap, overnight and it’s not time for a feeding or in the morning before 6am.
-There are gentle sleep training methods that involve more parental presence and others that involve leaving your baby to learn to self soothe on their own.
-If you have a hard time with your baby crying, you will want to start with a more gentle method like the pick up, put down method or the chair method.
+When you start sleep training, you want to pick a sleep training method, this method is what you will use to address your twins when they wake up early from a nap, overnight and it’s not time for a feeding or in the morning before 6 am.
+There are gentle sleep training methods that involve more parental presence and others that involve leaving your baby to learn to self-soothe on their own.
+If you have a hard time with your baby crying, you will want to start with a more gentle method like the pick-up put-down method or the chair method.

 If you decide to start with a gentler method and start to observe that your twins get more upset with a parent in the room, you may want to consider switching to a method that involves less parental presence, this may be hard the first few nights, but it will allow your twins an opportunity to settle themselves and start to learn to self soothe.